jon-harper/OmniBox/docs/bom.md

 | [40x40x10mm axial fan][6]         | 1   | ea  |                                                          |
 | M3 x 16mm machine screws          | 4   | ea	| Any length 14-16mm will work.                            |

-### 2. :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-f-box-outline: Main Body - Front
+### :material-alpha-c-box: :material-alpha-m-box-outline: :material-alpha-f-box-outline: Main Body - Front

 There are two versions of the front main body.

-#### Default: With 40mm Intake
+#### Internal 40mm Intake

 This version of the front main body has an optional 40mm fan.
 The following are needed to mount the fan: